251027-Java/Kenneth_Donovan_Shara_GithubWorkshop/haiku.md

-Working together
+eorking together
-and teamwork makes the dreamwork teammates are the best
+and teamwork makes the dreamwork teammates are the best!